datapastry/datapastry.github.io/_posts/2019-08-07-get-the-most-value-from-your-data-scientist.md

 Introduce your data scientist to the team members they’ll likely need to work with on a daily basis and try to make sure they’re seated in close proximity to these people.

-If this isn’t possible (e.g. if you have a distributed team), at least ensure it’s not a huge hassle for your data scientist to reach out to their main points of contact.
+If this isn’t possible (e.g. you have a distributed team), at least ensure it’s not a huge hassle for your data scientist to reach out to their main points of contact.
 You won’t want your data scientist sitting on their own in a silo.

 Also, don’t assume that because data scientists are highly technical, they won’t know how to talk to people in a nontechnical way.
 Unlike software engineers, we’re not all social outcasts (some of us even _like_ people).